PacktPublishing/Learning_DevOps/README.md

 # Learning_DevOps

-This repository contain all code source of the chapters book "Learning DevOps"
+This repository contain all code source of the book "Learning DevOps"

-## CHAP02
-Terraform code source